< Back

 A Fine Old New Guinea Dance Mask Middle Sepik River East Sepik Province Papua New Guinea

-Highly decorated with Nassa and Cowrie Shells, Boars Tusks.
-The shell work is typical of this type of mask however the bulbous protrusions above the eyes are the only example I have seen.
+Finely decorated with Nassa and Cowrie Shells & Boars Tusks, the fine shell work is typical of this type of mask however the bulbous protrusions above the eyes that are made by attaching dwarf coconuts are the only example I have ever seen in 40 years

 Mai masks are carved and danced in pairs, portraying elder and younger supernatural siblings, either brothers or sisters.